PHILAE-PROJECT/eShopDemoDocker/README.md

 Philae e-shop
 =============

-This archive contains the necessary components to run Philae's opencart instance called **e-shop** using Docker.
+This repository contains the necessary components to run Philae's **e-shop** application using Docker. e-shop is an open-cart instance with a fake catalog that has been modified to collect server-side logs as well as per-request code coverage.
+It is also possible to collect client-side logs by adding an AIFEX script.

 Preliminaries
 -------------